 “The End of Modern Jewish History” is an emerging theme.
 See Enzo Traverso, La fin de la modernite juive (Paris, 2013).
-An English edition is forthcoming from Pluto Press in 2016, web page:
+An English edition was published by Pluto Press in 2016:

 Judaic Studies at Brown offers a course, “The End of Modern Jewish History”.
 See JUDS 1716, 2/3 of the way down this page

 Publication of Left Curve #38 was delayed by the passing of the editor, Csaba Polony, on March 9, 2014.

 “A memorial to Csaba last night at an SF art gallery was SRO … The audience was a who’s who of who remains ambulatory in the North Beach culture scene,” wrote a friend in an email.
 RIP Csaba, you have gone to your reward.
 Alas, #38 proved to be the last issue